braksator/minson/README.md

 If your templated value is missing from your input data (i.e. it is undefined), you can supply a default value in the template by appending square brackets.

 ```javascript
 // Set the integer to 1 if it is missing.
 int(32)[1]
 ```

+The default value is stored during encoding, and changing the templated default value will have no effect during decoding.

 ## Custom Charset